tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

   a signature scheme indicated in the client's "signature_algorithms" extension (see {{signature-algorithms}}).
-That is, the digitalSignature bit MUST be set if the Key Usage extension is present, and the public key (with associated resistrictions) MUST be compatible with some supported signature scheme.
+That is, the digitalSignature bit MUST be set if the Key Usage extension is present, and the public key (with associated restrictions) MUST be compatible with some supported signature scheme.

 - The "server_name" {{RFC6066}} and "certificate_authorities" extensions are used to